dayo777/dayo777/README.md

 ![gitartwork](gitartwork.svg)

 # 💫 About Me:
-<br><br>I am a Cloud Operations and DevOps Automation professional with experience in managing cloud infrastructure and automating deployment workflows.
+<br>I am a Cloud Operations and DevOps Automation professional with experience in managing cloud infrastructure and automating deployment workflows.
 My expertise includes:

 - Cloud platform administration (AWS, Azure, GCP)
 - Scripting and automation using tools like Terraform, Python, and PowerShell